 During the foundation year, you'll gain the skills needed to study at degree level and you'll learn about key aspects of computing:

 You'll also carry out a programming project.

 If you currently have a pass at GCSE in mathematics, or equivalent, you may take the Advanced Mathematics module which, on successful passing of the foundation year, would mean you are eligible to progress onto your chosen degree (Computer Forensics and Security, Computer Science, Business Information Systems, Computing, or Software Engineering).

 If you do not currently have a GCSE in mathematics (or equivalent), you must take the Mathematics module.
 If you are not confident in your mathematics capability, but do have a GCSE mathematics or equivalent, you may take the Mathematics module.
 Students who take this module can progress to the Business Information Systems, Computer Forensics and Security, Computing, or Software Engineering degrees only (i.e. not computer science).

 During the degree, you'll study specialist computing forensics and security topics, such as tracing online evidence, structure of popular file systems, recovery of digital artefacts and cybersecurity threats alongside broader computing topics.

-Each year builds on previous knowledge and understanding to reach an advanced standing in the area and you'll be encouraged to develop as an independent thinker and solution finder.
+Each year builds on previous knowledge and understanding to reach an advanced standing in the area and you'll be supported and encouraged to develop as an independent thinker and solution finder.